petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 # Configure role permissions for standby pools in Azure Container Instances

+> [!IMPORTANT]
+> Standby pools for Azure Container Instances are currently in preview.
+Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+Some aspects of this feature may change prior to general availability (GA).

 Standby pools for Azure Container Instances require specific permissions to create and manage resources in your subscription.
 Without the correct permissions, standby pools will not function properly.
 This article explains how to configure role-based access control (RBAC) permissions for standby pools and provides guidance for scenarios where additional permissions may be required.

 > [!IMPORTANT]